Zmagis/Image-app/README.md

 ### `npm start`

-The Application Runs on localhost:3000
+The Application runs on localhost:3000